Skip to contents

 2. Create an OmicSignature Object Step-by-Step

 The example provided below is from an experiment evaluating the effects of Myc reduced expression by comparing liver profiles of 24-month old Myc+/+^{+/+}vs. Myc+/^{+/-} mice.
-This is a bi-directional signature example, since it contains up and down regulated features (genes).
+This is a bi-directional signature example, since it is a comparison between two groups, and contains up and down regulated features (genes).
 For ease of exposition, only the top 1000 genes are here included.

 2.1.
 Metadata